 We will need to raise significant additional capital to continue to fund operations and the clinical trials for lenabasum.
-We may seek to sell common stock, including sales under our January 2018 Sales Agreement, preferred stock or convertible debt securities, enter into a credit facility or another form of third-party funding or seek other debt financing.
+We may seek to sell common stock, preferred stock or convertible debt securities, enter into a credit facility or another form of third-party funding or seek other debt financing.
 In addition, we may seek to raise cash through collaborative agreements or from government grants.
 The sale of equity and convertible debt securities may result in dilution to our stockholders and certain of those securities may have rights senior to those of our common shares.
 If we raise additional funds through the issuance of preferred stock, convertible debt securities or other debt financing, these securities or other debt could contain covenants that would restrict our operations.
 Any other third-party funding arrangement could require us to relinquish valuable rights.